FunkinCrew/Funkin/USER-README.txt

         "icons": [(alive icon number),(dead icon number)]
       }
     Remember your commas!
+    Characters also now support portraits.
+    If your character has a portrait drag it in and rename it to your character name + '-portrait'
     To apply these characters:
     Open a song
     Hit the '7' key